photogabble/eleventy-plugin-interlinker/README.md

   // that returns [UNABLE TO LOCATE EMBED]. unableToLocateEmbedFn?: ErrorRenderFn,

-  // slugifyFn is used to slugify strings.
-If a function
-  // isn't set then the default 11ty slugify filter is used. slugifyFn?: SlugifyFn,

   // resolvingFns contains functions used for resolving a wikilinks output.
   // see the Custom Resolving Functions section below resolvingFns?: Map<string, (link: WikilinkMeta, currentPage: any, interlinker: Interlinker) => Promise<string>>